History of the Queensland Police: 2020

 From March 2020, employees of the organisation were heavily involved in supporting Queensland Health in a response to containing the spread of COVID-19 pandemic within Queensland, on the state borders, airports, and checking persons self-quarantining.

 The $52.8 million Bob Atkinson Operational Capabilities Centre (BAOCC) at the developing Wacol campus of the Queensland Police Service Academy opened on 28 September 2020.
 The facility included two indoor firearms ranges as well as a Hogan's Alley of a train station platform, houses, pub, post office, fast food outlet, shopping mall, a multi-storey office and retail building, service station, police station, bus stop, mobile caravan village, and open parkland.

 2021

 Following the death of a couple at Alexandra Hills Brisbane on 26 January 2021 involving a 17-year-old male alleged to be on drugs and on bail, youth using a stolen vehicle trying to ram police vehicle in Townsville on 30 January 2021, and the death of a motorcycle rider by persons pursuing a stolen vehicle on 5 February 2021, the Commissioner in days after announced the creation of a new 'Youth Crime Taskforce' headed by an assistant commissioner.

 Following the death of a woman by her ex-partner, the Domestic, Family Violence and Vulnerable Persons Command was established in February 2021, relocated and promoted to command level, from another command.

+May 2021 saw the release of the Crime and Corruption Commission report into a 50% female police recruit hiring target.
+Put in place in 2015 by then-Commissioner Stewart, an ambiguity as to whether this was a direction or 'aspirational target', the investigation found the practices to be discriminatory and 'corrupt manipulation'.
+The practice was ceased in January 2018.